 29% of girls miss school due to lack of supplies needed.

 39% cannot provide period products for themselves.

 Some are forced to use towels and plastic instead of proper supplies.

 Read more about this issue: WGC's Year-Long Feminine Hygiene Product Drive Aims to Ease "Period Poverty" in Howard County - By Lucia Denmeade, WGC Student Intern

-Bita Dayhoff, Executive Director of our partners at the Community Action Council agrees, and adds: "Did you know SNAP (food stamps) do NOT cover feminine hygiene products?
+Bita Dayhoff, former Executive Director of the Community Action Council agrees, and adds: "Did you know SNAP (food stamps) do NOT cover feminine hygiene products?
 Nearly 60% of the 51,000 clients that the Howard County Food Bank serves are female!
 Please help us keep our shelves and all others in our county stocked with feminine hygiene products so we can help women and girls with this basic need on an ongoing basis."

 Please join us in our year-long effort to collect feminine hygiene products from donors around the county and provide them to our nonprofit partners who can distribute them, and/or by donating to our fundraiser to provide funds to our nonprofit partners to purchase needed items for women and girls in our community.